waimea-snoble/level-3-programming-assessment/docs/test-plan.md

 ### Test Data To Use

-the player starts in the abandoned house and will try to move left, then they will try to move up into the attic i have chosen these because when the player moves left this is a valid move, and when they try to move into the attic without opening it this is an invalid move.
+- the player starts in the abandoned house and will try to move left, then they will try to move up into the attic I have chosen these because when the player moves left this is a valid move, and when they try to move into the attic without opening it this is an invalid move.

 ### Expected Test Result

-when the player moves left this will ba a valid move and they will move from the abandoned house into teh hallway, if the player tries to move through the closed attic or outside of the map nothing will happen as the button will be disabled
+- when the player moves left this will ba a valid move and they will move from the abandoned house into teh hallway, if the player tries to move through the closed attic or outside of the map nothing will happen as the button will be disabled

 ---